Some methods are defined by method clauses, between the

 defined for the object’s class.

-named_point object is ever destroyed, the address of the
+named_point object is ever destroyed, then the address of the

 object stored in this name